 Freelancer: Quality varies enormously.
 Some freelancers produce excellent branded reports.
 Many produce Google Ads exports with a logo.
 You usually have to specify exactly what you want and chase it every month.

-White label partner: Standardized reporting built for agency white label use - your branding, plain language, 48 hours before client calls.
+White label partner: Standardized reporting built for agency white label use.
+Your branding, plain language, 48 hours before client calls.
 Quality is consistent by design.

 Winner: White label partner for reliability.
 Top freelancers can match it, but you cannot count on it without active management.